itzg/docker-minecraft-server/README.md

     -e TYPE=MAGMA

-By default, the "stable" channel is used, but you can set `MAGMA_CHANNEL` to "dev" to access dev channel versions.

 > **NOTE** there are limited base versions supported, so you will also need to  set `VERSION`, such as "1.12.2", "1.16.5", etc.